dtekcth/data101/src/beginner/git/remote.md

 where you can store your repository.

 > **An important note on public vs private repositories**
+>
-> Make sure that repos you use for Lab assignments and projects are private.
+> Make sure that repos you use for lab assignments and projects are private.
 > Having solutions for these publicly available is considered cheating.

 ### VSCode
-If you followed our last chapter in setting up a git repository we are now presented with a new button in the source control menu once all changes have been commited.
+If you followed our last chapter in setting up a Git repository we are now presented with a new button in the source control menu once all changes have been commited.
 It will say `Publish Branch`.
 If you press on this you'll most likely be prompted to sign into GitHub.
 If you haven't done so already this is